 About the Expert

-Justin G. Muzinich is currently a distinguished fellow at the Council on Foreign Relations.
-From December 2018-2021, he served as U.S. Deputy Secretary of the Treasury.
-While serving as deputy secretary, Muzinich was also responsible for the roles of undersecretary for terrorism and financial intelligence and undersecretary for domestic finance, managing the divisions at Treasury responsible for national security, financial policy, and financing the U.S. government.
-From 2017-2018, he served as counselor to the U.S. secretary of the treasury.
-Muzinich played a leading role in Treasury’s tax reform effort and in responding to the economic crisis caused by COVID-19.
-His national security responsibilities included the Committee on Foreign Investment in the United States (CFIUS) and a wide variety of National Security Council matters.
-Muzinich represented the United States at G7, G20, and OECD meetings, and sat on the board of the National Counterterrorism Center.
-Immediately before entering government service, Muzinich served as policy director for Governor Jeb Bush’s (R-FL) 2016 presidential campaign, taught at Columbia Business School, and was president of Muzinich & Co, an international investment firm.
-He began his career at Morgan Stanley.
+Justin Muzinich is a distinguished fellow at the Council on Foreign Relations.
+He served as the U.S. deputy secretary of the treasury from 2018 to 2021, with broad responsibility for U.S. economic policy.
+While deputy secretary, Justin was also responsible for the roles of undersecretary for terrorism and financial intelligence and undersecretary for domestic finance, managing the divisions of Treasury that oversee national security policy, financial policy, and the financing of the U.S. government.
+Justin played a leading role in the economic response to COVID-19 and represented the United States at Group of Seven (G7), Group of Twenty (G20), and Organization of Economic Cooperation and Development (OECD) meetings.
+His national security responsibilities included the Committee on Foreign Investment in the United States (CFIUS) and a wide range of National Security Council matters.
+From 2017 to 2018, Justin served as counselor to the secretary of the treasury and helped lead the effort to reform the U.S. tax code.
+From 2015 to 2016, he was policy director for Jeb Bush's (R-FL) presidential campaign.